FreeRADIUS InkBridge

 Performance and Data Types

-For string and octets data, the case statements are place into a Red-black tree.
+For string and octets data type, the case statements are place into a Red-black tree.
+Entries are matched exactly.

 For IP address data types (ipv4addr, ipv6addr, ipv4prefix, and ipv6prefix), the case statements are placed into a Patricia / Radix tree.
-The Patricia Trie allows for an IP address to match exactly, or to match a particular network.
 Multiple networks can be given, including nested networks, so long as there are no duplicates.
+Entries are matched on the smallest network which contains the input data.

 Other data types such as vsa or group are not permitted in the <expansion> field of a switch statement.